techyporcupine/nixos-config/docs/nitrogen-smart-model-handoff.md

    in the journal history, and it was `fast` that occasionally died instead of `smart` depending on which one won the race.

-Fixes applied (all still in place, all still correct as far as we know):
+Fixes applied (all still in place, likely still correct as far as we know):
 - `fitt = 2048` on `[smart]` (broadcast to both devices).
 - `no-mmproj-offload = true` on `[fast]` (keeps its projector on CPU, off `CUDA0`).
 - **Deterministic load ordering**: added `tp.server.llama-server.warmup` (a NixOS